-- 3.3 Specialist equipment that is not commonly used or that is not time critical should be available if required (e.g. Oxford pillow, cell saver, hoists and transoesophageal EEG). - 3.4 Emergency theatres should be equipped with an appropriate ventilation system.
-Details of ventilation and air change times should be known and factored into list management in all areas where an aerosol generating procedure may be performed during emergency anaesthesia. - 3.5 The geographical arrangement of theatres, emergency departments, critical care units, cardiac care, interventional radiology and imaging facilities should allow for the rapid transfer of critically ill patients. - 3.6 Appropriate blood storage facilities should be in close proximity to the emergency operating theatre and should be clearly identifiable.
-Satellite storage facilities or a clear process for preservation of the cold chain should be in place to enable resuscitation to be effectively performed in appropriate non-theatre locations such as interventional radiology suites. - 3.7 Hospitals should ensure that staff are trained and competent to use the equipment provided. - 3.8 Equipment should be properly maintained and replaced in a timely and planned fashion. - 3.9 Theatre operating tables should be available to permit all types of emergency surgery to be undertaken.
-Appropriate operating tables with imaging access (carbon fibre), adjuncts for proper positioning and warming devices should be available. - 3.10 There must be appropriate equipment available for transfer of the patient within the theatre, together with the appropriate staff trained to use it safely.101,103,104 - 3.11 There must be full provision of personal protective equipment and shielding from blood spray, radiation and hazardous substances for all staff working in the operating theatre.
-Guidance should be provided on its use.103,105,106 - 3.12 Near-patient testing for haemoglobin, blood gases, lactate, blood sugar and ketones should be readily available (see Glossary) for emergency theatres. - 3.13 Near-patient testing for coagulopathy should be considered, particularly in areas where major blood loss is likely.
-If near-patient testing is not available, laboratory testing should be readily available. - 3.14 A fully equipped resuscitation trolley should be available in all areas in which emergency anaesthesia is undertaken.
-These trolleys should be colour coded and should maintain uniformity within the trust, to improve safety. - 3.15 High-flow nasal oxygen should be available in the emergency theatres.73,109-112 - 3.16 A rapid infuser allowing the infusion of warmed intravenous fluids and blood products should be available in the emergency theatre.
-Staff should undergo regular training in its use and they should be able to troubleshoot common problems. - 3.17 A cell salvage service should be available for cases where massive blood loss is anticipated.
-Staff who operate this equipment should receive training in how to operate it, and should use it with sufficient frequency to maintain their skills. - 3.18 Equipment necessary to provide a range of patient analgesia should be available.
-There should be adequate facilities for postoperative monitoring of patient analgesia.
+- 3.1 Appropriate equipment to meet minimum standards of monitoring and for safe management of crisis situations should be readily available in all areas where patients are cared for in a theatre complex.110 - 3.2 Patients receiving emergency anaesthesia care in a non-theatre location should have access to anaesthetic equipment, monitoring, drugs and personnel as in the theatre environment. - 3.3 Specialist equipment such as oxford pillow, cell saver, hoists etc. should be readily available whenever required. - 3.4 Emergency theatres should be equipped with an appropriate ventilation system.
+Details of ventilation and air change times should be known and factored into list management in all areas where an aerosol generating procedure may be performed during emergency anaesthesia.
+102,103 - 3.5 The geographical arrangement of theatres, emergency departments, critical care units, cardiac care, interventional radiology and imaging facilities should allow for the rapid transfer of critically ill patients. - 3.6 Appropriate blood storage facilities should be in close proximity to the emergency operating theatre and should be clearly identifiable.
+Satellite storage facilities or a clear process for preservation of the cold chain should be in place to enable resuscitation to be effectively performed in appropriate non-theatre locations such as interventional radiology suites. - 3.7 Hospitals should ensure that staff are trained and competent to use the equipment provided. - 3.8 Equipment should be properly maintained and replaced in a timely and planned fashion.^{104,105} - 3.9 Theatre operating tables should be available to permit all types of emergency surgery to be undertaken.
+Appropriate operating tables with imaging access (carbon fibre), adjuncts for proper positioning and warming devices should be available. - 3.10 There must be appropriate equipment available for transfer of the patient within the theatre, together with the appropriate staff trained to use it safely.
+104,106,107 - 3.11 There must be full provision of personal protective equipment and shielding from blood spray, radiation and hazardous substances for all staff working in the operating theatre.
+Guidance should be provided on its use.
+106,108,109

+- 3.12 Near-patient testing for haemoglobin, blood gases, lactate, blood sugar and ketones should be readily available (see Glossary) for emergency theatres.110 - 3.13 Point of care testing (POC) for coagulopathy should be available in areas where major blood loss is likely.
+Laboratory testing for coagulopathy should be readily available in other situations.^{77,111} - 3.14 A fully equipped resuscitation trolley should be available in all areas in which emergency anaesthesia is undertaken.
+These trolleys should be colour coded and should maintain uniformity within the trust, to improve safety.^{77,112} - 3.15 High-flow nasal oxygen should be available in the emergency theatres.^{76,113,114} - 3.16 A rapid infuser allowing the infusion of warmed intravenous fluids and blood products should be available in the emergency theatre.^{78,115,116} Staff should undergo regular training in its use and they should be able to troubleshoot common problems. - 3.17 A cell salvage service should be available for cases where massive blood loss is anticipated.
+Staff who operate this equipment should receive training in how to operate it, and should use it with sufficient frequency to maintain their skills.^{78,117} - 3.18 Equipment necessary to provide a range of patient analgesia should be available.
+There should be adequate facilities for postoperative monitoring of patient analgesia.^{8,118} - 3.19 Ultrasound equipment should be available in areas where emergency anaesthesia is provided and should facilitate I.V. access procedures for analgesia and diagnostics.